Descanonge/neba/docs/source/datasets.rst

     consequences.

 As noted above, how parameters are stored and managed can be customized.
-The default is a simple dictionnary storing the parameters: :class:`.ParamsManager`.
+The default is a simple dictionary storing the parameters: :class:`.ParamsManager`.
 The package also provides :class:`.ParamsManagerSection` where parameters are stored in a :class:`data_assistant.config.section.Section` object.
 By specifying the exact expected type of the parameters, this can ensure the existence of